- You are here:

 - GT Home

 Whether you want to cure diseases, build computers, or make cities more sustainable, you'll find a program to fit you at the College.
 Our undergraduates can choose from the 11 top-ranked majors listed below, but part of what makes our programs so valuable is that your education won't be confined to the classroom.

 Almost half of Georgia Tech students have been abroad with us by the time they graduate, and we encourage undergraduates to build their resumes through research, internships and co-ops.
-In Fall 2013, 1,713 undergraduate engineering students participated in our co-op program, which gives you work experience in your field for three tuition-free semesters -- all while earning a paycheck from your new employer.
+In Fall 2016, 25% percent of our undergraduate engineering students participated in our co-op program, which gives you work experience in your field for three tuition-free semesters -- all while earning a paycheck from your new employer.
 And back here on campus, you can pick from hundreds of student clubs and intramural sports teams.
 Or, just spend some time hanging out in Atlanta, the diverse metropolis we love to call home.

 How much will it cost?

 Georgia Tech offers its students excellent returns on their investments, and the Institute awards undergraduates more than $105 million in need and merit-based aid.
 If you are accepted to Tech, advisors in the Office of Scholarships and Financial Aid (OSFA) will work with you to make your degree attainable.
 A good place to explore your options, determine what aid you're eligible for, and learn how to apply for aid is OSFA's step-by-step guides.

 |Freshman Meal Plan Allowance||$4,700||$4,700|

 How do I apply?

 Prospective undergraduates apply to Georgia Tech through its central admissions office.
 There, you can learn about application deadlines, schedule a campus visit, and find statistics on our current freshman class.